Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Results

-Now that we have characterized our mass models, we consider whether different methods for treating ENV/LOS effects can reliably recover lens galaxy parameters and the Hubble constant.
-We generate mock lens observables using the full 3-D mass models in the simulations described in Section \ref{sec:observables}; throughout this analysis we combine results for 300 mock quad lenses with different source positions and azimuthal angles for the main lens galaxy.
-We then fit the mock lensing data using the three types of models discussed in Section \ref{sec:lensmodels}.
+Now that we have characterized the mass distributions for a variety of lens systems, we consider whether different methods for treating ENV/LOS effects can reliably recover lens galaxy parameters and the Hubble constant.
+We generate mock lensing observables using the full 3D mass models in the simulations described in Section \ref{sec:observables}; throughout this analysis we combine results for the 300 mock quad lens systems with different source positions and azimuthal angles.
+We then fit the mock lensing data using the types of models discussed in Section \ref{sec:lensmodels}.
 We first test whether simple Lens-Only and Lens+Shear models can produce robust constraints on the Hubble constant.
-We then examine the 3-D Lens models to ascertain how well we do when we apply the tidal approximation to ENV/LOS galaxies.
-We also examine the parameter degeneracies in the 3-D Lens models.
+We then examine the Lens+3D Tides models to ascertain the importance of nonlinear effects.
+Finally, we add back in some of the higher-order terms for the general 3D Lens models to test when the tidal approximation is applicable and we consider the parameter degeneracies to search for the fundemental limitations in recovering cosmological parameters from lens modeling in general.

-We begin with Lens-Only models that do not explicitly account for any ENV/LOS effects.
+We begin with Lens-Only models that do not explicitly account for any ENV/LOS effects (Section \ref{sec:lensonly}).
 Figure \ref{fig:none_triangle} shows the recovered lens model parameters including the mass normalization (which is related to the Einstein radius; see eq.\ \ref{eqn:powerlaw}), ellipticity, power law index, and Hubble constant for the RXJ1131 field.
 The posterior distributions of the recovered lens parameters are broad and often multi-modal.
 All of the parameters show significant bias, and are not able to reproduce the input parameters.
 These results reiterate (not surprisingly) that ENV/LOS effects cannot be ignored.